Are you ready to build your first garden?

 One of the things we enjoy most about living in the country is our vegetable garden.
 It's not a fancy design but it works for us and every summer it produces the most delicious vegetables.

 Our garden has grown over the years and for the past two years we've grown pumpkins.
 Constructing your first vegetable garden is easier than one might think.
-This week's Thursday's Tip is brought to you by my husband, the Colonel.
+Today's post on How to Build your First Garden is brought to you by my husband, the Colonel.

 This was our garden back in 2008.
 We were just two kids from Queens, NY starting out and we fell in love with growing vegetables.
 Our garden is now twice this size with three extra beds added on to the back that we have grown pumpkins in for the past two years.